 Before installing an add-on card, check the documentation for the card carefully.
 If the card is not Plug and Play, you may have to manually configure the card before installation.

-Recommend add on card configuration
+Follow these instructions to install an add-on card: